eXtremeDB Application Programming Interfaces (APIs)

-McObject’s eXtremeDB embedded database system provides multiple APIs, enabling developers to choose their preferred interface and to tailor applications for desired performance, predictability, reliability and accessibility to external systems.
+The eXtremeDB database system provides multiple APIs, enabling developers to choose their preferred language and to tailor applications for desired performance.

 This interface is navigational, consisting of functions that navigate through the database programmatically, working on one record at a time.
 Major advantages cited for navigational APIs are determinism – it is known, when the application is compiled, exactly how the data will be traversed – and performance, by virtue of bypassing the parsing, optimization and execution of dynamic SQL.

 eXtremeDB’s native API for C/C++ is unique in that it is type-safe.
 The interface functions are generated at compile-time and are specific to a particular data design; the functions “know” the type of data they are intended to handle, and any typing errors will be caught when the application is compiled.
 This eliminates a major cause of costly run-time bugs.
-To learn about the benefits of this design, see the EE Times article, Toward self-diagnostic APIs for embedded systems.
+To learn about the benefits of API type-safety, see the Linux Journal article, Self-Diagnostic APIs: Software Quality’s Next Frontier.

 In addition, because these C/C++ functions are specific to a given data design, they are highly intuitive, reducing the development learning curve.

 Developers in C/C++ can also use eXtremeDB’s Uniform Data Access (UDA) API.
-This is a static version of the navigational C/C++ API, consisting of a “one size fits all” function library to be used across all database designs.
+This is a static version of the navigational C/C++ API, consisting of a “one size fits all” function library that can be used across all database schemas.

 eXtremeDB’s native interfaces for Java and C# deliver a significant performance advantage, compared to “pure” Java and C# database solutions, in that the eXtremeDB functions execute with the superior speed of compiled C code.